Ephibbs/flowtoken/README.md

 For custom animations, define your keyframes in CSS and pass the animation name to the `animation` prop.

+### Notes

+To lower the memory footprint, disable animations by setting the `animation` parameter to `null` on any completed messages.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues to suggest features or report bugs.

 ## License

 FlowToken is MIT licensed.
-Please see the LICENSE file for more details.